Concise

 5.3.
 Any additional works or services required by the Client that fall outside the approved quotation must be agreed upon in writing by both parties and shall be subject to a separate fee and timeline.

 5.4.
-The Architect/Consultant shall not be held liable for any delays or errors resulting from the Client's failure to timely approve or sign Client Approval Forms.
+The Architecture North Ltd shall not be held liable for any delays or errors resulting from the Client's failure to timely approve or sign Client Approval Forms.

 5.5.1.
 Perform the Services with due regard to the Project Brief in Project Initiation only of the Contract Details.